 “DroidJack gives attackers complete access to mobile devices including user text messaging, GPS data, phone calls, camera- and any business network resources they access,” said VP of Threat Operations at Proofpoint, Kevin Epstein.

 But what seems to pose the most controversy are the privacy issues associated with the game.
 Game developers claim the app requests more permissions than necessary, in particular, their access to the user's Google accounts.
-It’s been noted that the app requires full Gmail account access, meaning Pokémon Go and Nicantic have permission to read emails, send emails as the user, and access all Google drive content and more.
+It’s been noted that the app requires full Gmail account access, meaning Pokémon Go and Nicantic has permission to read emails, send emails as the user, and access all Google drive content and more.

 While the creator of the game, Nitantic, have since claimed it was unintentional and will be altered soon, this brings up an important dispute about app permissions and how much attention we really pay to them.